 Atli Oskar Fjalarsson,

-Fusi, a 43 years old man still lives with his mother.
-His daily life is characterized by one of the monotonous routine.
-The appearance of vibrant Alma and young Hera will upset his old bachelor habits.
+Fusi, a 43 year old man, still lives with his mother.
+His daily life is characterized by monotonous routine.
+The appearance of vibrant Sjöfn and young neighbour Hera will upset his old bachelor habits.

 Páll is an artistic and sensitive young man.
 Getting dumped by his girlfriend, Dagny, triggers his descent into madness.
-We follow him on his way to inevitable doom; at home...
+We follow him on his way to what seems like inevitable doom; at home...
 See full summary »

 Hilmir Snær Guðnason,

 Three tales of three people who have a lasting effect on one another.
 A young writer whose career is skyrocketing finds himself in a stormy marriage.
 He divorces his wife after the death of their daughter, shuts himself from the outside world and drinks himself to death over a twenty-year period.